MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx_set_compute_context.md

 character string specifying class name or description of the specific class to instantiate, or an existing RxComputeContext object.
-Choices include: “RxLocalSeq” or “local”, “RxLocalParallel” or “localpar”.
+Choices include: “RxLocalSeq” or “local”, “RxInSqlServer”.

 ### Returns